Drug-Target Interaction Prediction via an Ensemble of Weighted Nearest Neighbors with Interaction Recovery: Experiments

 When it comes to ensemble methods i.e. ERS, EGS and ELS, four comparing DTI methods, namely ALADIN, BLM-NII, MLkNNSC, NRLMF and the two proposed neighborhood based approaches (WkNN and WkNNIR) are utilized as base model.
-We do not employ BICTR and BLM-MLkNN as base model, because the former one is highly computational expensive and the latter one is the worst method in most cases.
+We do not employ BICTR and BLM-MLkNN as base model, because the former one is already an ensemble model and the latter one is the worst method in most cases.

 The parameter settings of compared and proposed methods are listed in Table \ref{ta:Parameters}.
 The values for used parameters are selected by performing the inner CV on the training set.
-Specifically, the 5-fold inner CV is applied to S2 and S3, and the 2-fold inner CV is applied to S4 on IC, GPCR, and E datasets.
+Specifically, the 5-fold inner CV is applied to S2 and S3, and the 2-fold inner CV is applied to S4 on GPCR, IC, E and DB datasets.
 For NR dataset containing fewer drugs and targets, splitting NR into fewer folds generates small-sized training sets that may vary the distribution of the whole dataset during the inner CV procedure.
 This leads to the unreliability of chosen optimal parameter settings.
 To avoid this issue, we apply the 10-fold inner CV for S2 and S3 and the 3-fold inner CV for S4 on NR dataset.

-The source code of the proposed neighborhood and ensemble methods is available at \href{{https://github.com/Nanfeizhilu/DTI_WkNNIR}}{{https://github.com/Nanfeizhilu/DTI\_WkNNIR}}.